Playing with Fire (Kevin Federline album)

-Playing with Fire is the only studio album by American media personality and rapper Kevin Federline, released on October 31, 2006, through Federline Records.
-The album's executive producer was Federline's then-wife Britney Spears, who contributes vocals to the song "Crazy", which is on the album.
+Playing with Fire is a studio album by American dancer and rapper Kevin Federline, released on October 31, 2006, through Federline Records.
+The album's executive producer was Federline's then-wife Britney Spears, who also contributed vocals to "Crazy".
 She and Federline composed two tracks that did not get included in the album.
-Contributions to the album's production came from a variety of producers and songwriters, including DJ Bosko Stix Baby, J.R.
-Rotem, and Versatile.
-Reception to Playing with Fire by music critics was overwhelmingly negative, and it is currently the lowest-rated album on music review aggregator Metacritic.
-Criticism was levied towards its vapid lyrics, uninspired production, and Federline's performance.
+Contributions to the album's production came from a variety of producers and songwriters, including DJ Bosko Stix Baby, J. R. Rotem, and Versatile.
+Reception to Playing with Fire by music critics was overwhelmingly negative, and it is currently the lowest-rated album on review aggregator Metacritic.

-The first single option, "PopoZão", was produced by Disco D and co-composed by Spears; the song takes inspiration from Brazil's favela funk.
-The song was panned by critics and the single was canceled.
+The planned lead single, "PopoZão", was produced by Disco D in a style influenced by Brazilian funk carioca and cowritten by Spears.
+Released in January 2006, the single was panned by critics and removed from the album in response.
 "Lose Control" was provided a download-only release in October 2006 and premiered with a performance at the 2006 Teen Choice Awards.
 Playing with Fire debuted at number 151 on the Billboard 200, with sales of 6,000 copies, and has sold over 16,000 copies in the United States according to Nielsen Soundscan.

 Development

-In July 2004, pop singer Britney Spears became engaged to Federline, whom she had met three months before.
+In July 2004, singer Britney Spears became engaged to Federline, whom she had met three months before.
 The romance received intense attention from the media, since Federline had recently broken up with actress Shar Jackson, who was still pregnant with their second child at the time.
 Federline felt the public and press saw him as someone who was "in Spears' shadow" and only wanted to benefit from the relationship.
-Trying to be seen as a recording artist himself, Federline decided to work on a studio album, inspired by hip hop music.
-Spears financed the project, because the singer wanted her husband to feel supported by her.
+In order to be seen as a legitimate recording artist himself, Federline decided to work on a hip hop album.
+Spears financed the project, wanting her husband to feel supported.
 Federline then worked with several producers including Christopher Notes Olsen and J.R.
 Rotem.
-Spears also composed two tracks with Federline titled "Y'all Ain't Ready" and "PopoZão"; however, they were not in the final track listing.
-When asked about the album, Federline said, "It's like an upbeat club record.
+Spears also composed two tracks with Federline titled "Y'all Ain't Ready" and "PopoZão"; however, neither was ultimately included on the album.
+Federline described the album as "like an upbeat club record.
 Everything on it, you can just pretty much dance to it.
 It says a lot, in a fun way.
 It speaks for itself."